roderickwoodman/boardgameinator/README.md

 ## What is this thing?

-Behold!
-My latest invention... the **BOARDGAMEINATOR**!
-It allows users to cut through the hype and eliminate boardgame titles of no value.
-Okay, that's enough of my [Dr. Doofenshmirtz](https://www.youtube.com/watch?v=Sj7yxI-r_ag) accent.
+Behold, the **BOARDGAMEINATOR**!  (...said in my best [Dr. Doofenshmirtz](https://www.youtube.com/watch?v=Sj7yxI-r_ag) accent)

-This app is a sandbox for users to build and prioritize a list of boardgames that they are considering playing or purchasing.
-It supports an iterative process of adding and removing games, collecting summary information, and upvoting game features.
+This app is a sandbox for users to prioritize a list of boardgames that they are considering playing or purchasing.
+Once a game has been added, a small amount of its summary information is presented and its features can then be upvoted.

 ## Who is it for?

-First of all, Boardgameinator IS NOT for geeks to manage their huge collections.
+First of all, **Boardgameinator** IS NOT for geeks to manage their huge collections.

-Instead, this app IS for anyone who has stalled out in selecting a game from a pile of games because he or she is unfamiliar with a few of them.
+Instead, this app IS for anyone who feels overwhelmed or who has stalled out in selecting a boardgame.
+And with all of the new titles and all of the hype these days, I feel your pain.

 ## Why is it so awesome?

-The website [BoardGameGeek](https://boardgamegeek.com) (BGG) already has everything that you would want to know about boardgames.
-It is organized like an encyclopedia.
-This is great so long as you know what you are looking for and you can visit one game at a time.
+If you have ever looked for information about a boardgame, you probably found yourself on the [BoardGameGeek](https://boardgamegeek.com) (BGG) website.
+It is a great resource, but it is a firehose.
+Often there is actually too much information there, and the way it is organized it forces you to focus on one game at a time.

-Boardgameinator, however, treats converging on a boardgame to play or buy as if it were an e-commerce shopping experience.
-It presents all of the games at the same time in a visually side-by-side fashion and it hands users the ability to personalize the results.
-No BGG userid is needed.
+**Boardgameinator**, however, is a comparison tool that sits on top of all of that BGG data.
+It feels more like an e-commerce shopping experience.
+It presents all of the games at the same time in a visually side-by-side fashion with only a little bit of high-level information.
+From there, users can filter the results to meet their own preferences.

 ## How does Boardgameinator work?

-It overlays its user's likes on top of boardgame metadata ingested from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) to produce a sorted list of boardgames.
+The app looks up titles and pulls game information from [the BoardGameGeek API](https://boardgamegeek.com/wiki/page/BGG_XML_API2).
+It persists the user's game list and likes in their browser's local storage area.
+And finally, the various input controls on the page produce the final ordered and filtered list of games that the user sees.

 ## How do I run it?